seisatsu/Tsunagari/doc/sphinx/intro.rst

 This documentation covers subjects ranging from running a game to building the engine from source.
 It aims to describe in-depth every feature of the engine, in language which is easy to understand.

+This documentation is written for Tsunagari AlphaP4-R2.
+The instructions within may not work with other versions.

+Tsunagari Official User's Manual Copyright (c) 2012 OmegaSDG.